aau-giraf/web-api/README.md

 To make a client download swagger-codegen and navigate to the folder:

-You can now generate a client side API in for example C# by running the following command:   `java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate  -i http://localhost:5000/swagger/v1/swagger.json -l csharp -o Client/Generated/`
+You can now generate a client side API in for example C# by running either of the following commands:
+  - `java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate  -i http://localhost:5000/swagger/v1/swagger.json -l csharp -o Client/Generated/`
+  - `swagger-codegen generate -i http://localhost:5000/swagger/v1/swagger.json -l csharp`

 ## API Reference